Hakarimata Scenic Reserve

 Plants and wildlife

-Large hard beech and kauri can be seen along the ridgelines.
-They tower over the canopy of tawa, kohekohe, hinau, rewarewa, mangeao and pukatea.
+Large rata and rimu can occasionally be seen along the crest and ridges of the Hakarimata Range, towering over the canopy of tawa, kohekohe, hinau, rewarewa, mangeao and pukatea.
+There are also pockets of miro, Hall’s totara and tanekaha.

-There are pockets of miro, Hall's totara and tanekawa.
-The large kauri on the Kauri Loop Track is of special interest as kauri this size are rare in the Waikato area.
+The large kauri seen on the Kauri Loop Track is of special interest as kauri of this size (7 metre girth) are rare in the Waikato area.

 Due to the presence of kauri in this reserve, kauri dieback disease is a potential and serious threat.